 STAR+PLUS members may never receive the following services from the Texas Health and Human Services Commission (HHSC):

-Day Activity and Health Services
+day activity and health services (DAHS);

-Community Attendant Services
+community attendant services (CAS);

-Primary Home Care
+primary home care (PHC); and

-Assisted Living
+assisted living (AL).

-An individual requesting Community Care services should be added to any applicable interest lists at the time of the request, in order to protect the date and time of the request.
+An individual requesting CCAD services should be added to any applicable interest lists at the time of the request, in order to protect the date and time of the request.
 Prior to processing an application, the CCAD case manager must verify the service array does not include a service equivalent of the Title XX service requested.
-They may view the STAR+PLUS Program Health Plan Comparison Charts and value-added services on the Health and Human Services (HHSC) website at: https://hhs.texas.gov/services/health/medicaid-and-chip/programs/starplus/comparison-charts.
+The CCAD case manager may view the STAR+PLUS Program Health Plan Comparison Charts and value-added services on the HHSC website at: https://hhs.texas.gov/services/health/medicaid-and-chip/programs/starplus/comparison-charts.

 Value-added services offered by an MCO are extra services approved by HHSC.
 Value-added services will vary by MCO.
 HHSC staff are not required to wait for appeal decisions from MCOs to process requests for Title XX services if the service requested is not a value-added service on the member’s plan.
 Once released from the Title XX interest list, the CCAD case manager verifies the applicant’s MCO does not offer an equivalent service as a value-added service and proceeds with the eligibility determination for the requested Title XX service.